-In the five years before our study (2008-2012), the annual inflation rate in the United States was stable and averaged 1.8 percent.
-The average rate in Argentina was also stable but around 22.5 percent.
-Thus, the cost of ignoring inflation in Argentina was substantially higher.
-For example, individuals must rely on good information on inflation prospects in drawing up contracts, because it is illegal to index such contracts (labor, real estate, etc.), or rely on more stable foreign currencies.17 Opinion polls in Argentina at the time of the survey systematically indicated inflation as one of the population's primary concerns.18 Inflation statistics were mentioned on offline and online news outlets on a regular basis, frequently making the front page of newspapers.
-According to the rational inattention model (Sims 2005, Veldkamp 2011), individuals in Argentina should be more informed and consequently have stronger prior beliefs about past inflation than their US counterparts.
+While in the U.S. the annual inflation rate in the five years before our study (2008-2012) was stable and, on average, 1.8%, in Argentina the average rate for the same time period was also stable but around 22.5%.
+As a result, the cost of ignoring inflation in Argentina was substantially higher.
+For example, individuals must rely on good information on inflation prospects in drawing up contracts because it is illegal to index such contracts (labor, real estate, etc.), or rely on more stable foreign currencies.16 Opinion polls in Argentina at the time of the survey systematically indicated inflation as one of the population's primary concerns.17 Inflation statistics were mentioned on offline and online news outlets on a regular basis, frequently making the front page of newspapers.
+According to the rational inattention model (Sims, 2005; Veldkamp, 2011), individuals in Argentina should be more informed and consequently have stronger prior beliefs about past inflation than their U.S. counterparts.

-Figure 4 summarizes the reduced form evidence from the online experiment (see the online Appendix for more detailed outputs by different treatment arms).
-All panels in this figure present the distribution of inflation expectations for two treatment arms, in which one arm is always the control group (the histograms accumulate the
+The reduced-form evidence from the online experiment is summarized in Figure 4 (see Appendix B for more detailed outputs by different treatment arms).
+All the panels in this figure present the distribution of inflation expectations for two treatment arms, where one of them is always the control group (the histograms accumulate the observations below -5% and above 15% in the

-16The value provided in the Statistics treatment arm (and reported therein) represents the average inflation estimates of private consultancies, research centers, and provincial public statistical agencies, as compiled and computed by opposition parties in the Argentine Congress since the intervention of the national statistical agency in Argentina in 2012 (Cavallo 2013).
-These are the statistics that individuals used on a regular basis (for more details, see Cavallo, Cruces, and Perez-Truglia 2016).
+15The value provided in the Statistics treatment arm (and reported in that treatment arm) represents the average inflation estimates of private consultancies, research centers, and provincial public statistical agencies, as compiled and computed by opposition parties in the Argentine Congress since the intervention of the national statistical agency in Argentina in 2012 (Cavallo, 2013).
+These are the statistics that individuals used on a regular basis (for more details, see Cavallo, Cruces and Perez-Truglia, 2016).

-17 See Cavallo, Cruces, and Perez-Truglia (2016) for more details on the Argentine macroeconomic and institutional context at the time of our experiments.
+16See Cavallo, Cruces and Perez-Truglia (2016) for more details on the Argentine macroeconomic and institutional context at the time of our experiments.

-18For our opinion poll sample, 40.7 percent of those in our control group selected inflation as one of the three main concerns for the country.
+$^{^{17}}$ For our opinion poll sample, 40.7% of those in our control group selected inflation as one of the three main concerns for the country.